 The first Italian female ever to qualify as a doctor (no mean feat in the 1890s) Maria firmly believed that "the greatness of the human personality begins at the hour of birth".
 A lot of her principles will feel familiar: as modern parents, we’ve kind of adopted them naturally.
 Here's a quick primer, though, plus a pick of some of our favourite pieces from our range of Montessori Toys.

-Their own ‘learning pathways’
+Finding their own ‘learning pathways’

 School-wise, we’re probably all familiar with the Teacher-Stands-At-The-Front-And-Tells-Kids-What-To-Do model.
 Well, Signora Montessori stood that idea on its head.
 In a Montessori classroom, there’s always a small range of activities to choose from and the teacher acts as a guide to help children select their own ‘learning pathways’.